Workshop on Active Defense and Deception

 Workshop Format

 One author of each accepted contribution is expected to present the work at the workshop.
-The format will be traditional conference-style presentations followed by questions and feedback from the audience.
+The format is expected to include traditional conference-style presentations followed by questions and feedback from the audience.
 Interactive and engaging presentations are welcomed.

 Organization